scholarslab/new-salem-pelican/docs/mdglossary-swp.md

 * **Dates**

-	There is some latitude to the formating of the definitive, bracketed dates for each document.
+	There is some latitude to the formatting of the definitive, bracketed dates for each document.
 However, that format must still be machine-readable as a full date.
 Archaic spelling or formatting, extraneous or missing characters or punctuation, two-digit years, and the such will all confuse the software designed to parse modern date strings.

 	ex.
 Well formatted date